Cross-Border-E-Commerce-AI/Cross-Border-Digital-Marketer/README.md

  ["*Diversified Arbitrary Style Transfer via Deep Feature Perturbation*" arXiv:1909.08223v3 [cs.CV] ](https://arxiv.org/pdf/1909.08223)

-Informally, a style can be regarded as a family of visual attributes represented by a set of feature maps.
-The Gram matrix is a way to represent the correlations between different feature maps in a convolutional neural network (CNN).
-It captures the style of an image by measuring the correlations between the different channels of the feature maps.
+Informally, a style can be regarded as a family of visual attributes represented by a set of *feature maps*.
+The **Gram matrix** is a way to represent the *correlations between different feature maps* in a convolutional neural network (`CNN`).
+It captures the style of an image by measuring **the correlations between the different channels of the feature maps**.
 The Gram matrix is computed as follows:

 $$G_{ij} = \sum_{k=1}^{N} F_{ik}F_{jk}$$